-This section addresses termination (disenrollment) from SHOP for both employers and employees.
-SHOP employers and employees can leave the SHOP at any time.
+This section addresses termination (disenrollment) from HealthSource RI for Employers for both employers and employees.
+Enrolled employers and employees can leave HealthSource RI for Employers at any time.
 This is often called a voluntary termination.
 Other terminations can be caused by a number of factors, including non-payment of premium or loss of eligibility.
 Federal regulation and Rhode Island policies set requirements around term and terminations.
 Federal regulations require issuers to maintain records of all terminations.
-399 a.
+400 a.
 Termination Due to Failure to Pay Premiums